 3. Connection with USI and its image

 In the world of social media is not always possible to draw a clear demarcation between public and private sphere.
 As employees of the University, particularly if you are prominent profiles (e.g. professors), you convey to some extent also the public image of the University, and you will always be likely to be linked to the University: the opinions you express as a private citizen might therefore be tied to your public role and to USI, even for an adversarial purpose.
 Conversely, your private profile might be exploited to argue against you as a professional, such as against USI in general.

 In respect for individual freedom and appreciating transparency, we kindly invite you to exercise caution in contents and forms of your posts, in order not to offend the sensibilities of a public which goes far beyond your private friendships: from share to share, content can easily exceed the circle of acquaintances and privacy settings, remaining on the Net for a potentially unlimited period of time.
-In some cases, especially if you express yourself on controversial or sensitive issues, it may be useful to point out explicitly that you are expressing a personal opinion as a private citizen (and, therefore, such an opinion cannot be attributed to you in the function of your role).
+In some cases, especially if you express yourself on controversial or sensitive issues, it may be useful to point out explicitly that you are expressing a personal opinion.

 It might be useful to keep in mind one of television golden rules: don't say anything you will not be willing to say during an interview on tv while speaking in the name of the entity represented.
 Social media are in fact public places and to express themselves through an official channel has the same value as taking a public stand.

 If your profile was the subject of controversy or attacks against you or against you as professionals or against USI in general, please contact the USI Media and Communication Service ([email protected], +41 58 666 47 92) to develop the most appropriate strategy.

 3.1 Private life and professional life